11 of Europe’s Most Beautiful Train Stations

 Antwerp, Belgium

-Despite the stream of busy commuters, Antwerpen- Centraal’s main hall feels like a sacred space with its grand staircase, lacy iron-and-glass windows, and shining marble floors.
-It’s no wonder the station’s nickname is Spoorwegkathedraal (“railroad cathedral”) in Flemish.
-First opened in 1905, and updated and expanded between 2000 and 2009 to accommodate high-speed trains, the station has 14 platforms on four levels.
+Despite the stream of busy commuters, Antwerpen-Centraal’s main hall feels like a sacred space with its grand staircase, lacy iron-and-glass windows, shining marble floors, and a dome inspired by the Pantheon in Rome.
+It’s no wonder that the station’s local nickname, Spoorwegkathedraal, translates to “railroad cathedral.”
+First opened in 1905, and updated and expanded between 2000 and 2009 to accommodate high-speed trains, the station has 14 platforms on three levels.

 Helsinki Central Station